 If you’re an EEA national (EU, non-EU EEA and Swiss citizens) currently studying in the UK, the first thing to confirm is that there will be no immediate change to your immigration status after 31 January 2020.
 This means you won’t need to apply for a study visa if you arrive in the UK before the end of the transition period on 31 December 2020.

 However, you should apply for either settled or pre-settled status under the EU Settlement Scheme if you plan to stay in the UK beyond 1 January 2021.
 Settled status means you can live in the UK indefinitely, and you can apply for this if you have lived continuously in the UK for five years.

 If you’ve been in the UK for less than five years, you can apply for pre-settled status.
 This gives you limited leave to remain in the UK and means you can stay until you’ve reached the five year threshold, when you can then apply for settled status.

-If you’re an EU student planning to start studying in the UK after 1 January 2021, it is currently unclear whether or not you will need to apply for a visa.
-Assuming the rules will be the same as for non-EU international students, you will need to apply for a UK student visa.
+If you’re an EU student planning to start studying in the UK after 1 January 2021, you will need to apply for a UK student visa.
+Assuming the rules will be the same as for non-EU international students, you will also need to apply for a student visa.

 Will tuition fees for EU students change?